henrik/progress_bar/README.md

 )
 ```

+The `bars` list can be any length – the bar will alternate between them and then start over.

-The two `bars` forms can each be any length by which 100 is evenly divisible (e.g. 1, 2, 4, 5, 10…), and will repeat as appropriate.
+Each string in that list can be any length by which 100 is evenly divisible (e.g. 1, 2, 4, 5, 10…), and will repeat into a 100 character bar.

 #### Customize color